 You own a second home in the Catskills; or rent a weekend or summer home, apartment, or other type of living space on a regular basis.

 Is this tour good for kids?

 Probably not, unless your child or teen is really into history and infrastructure.

 The tour travels mostly along Route 28, visiting the Ashokan and Pepacton reservoirs and sites in between, including the Pepacton Cemetery and the banks of the Esopus Creek.

 We'll be joined by watershed historian Diane Galusha, Adam Bosch of the NYC Department of Environmental Protection, historian and grave restorer Marianne Greenfield, the Catskill Mountain Club, and the Ashokan Watershed Stream Management Program.
 You can read more about them here.

 Are we going to be on the bus the entire time?

 Definitely not!
 We will get out of the bus five times during the tour and walk around a little.
 Terrain can be uneven and occasionally rocky, so please wear appropriate shoes and bring a walking stick if that's helpful.

 What about lunch?

-You can pre-purchase a box lunch (June's lunches are from Bite Me Bakery in Phoenicia) or bring your own.
-If you're coming on the June tour, please buy your ticket soon, as you need to place your lunch order by June 7th.
+You can pre-purchase a box lunch from Bite Me Bakery in Phoenicia, or bring your own.
+If you're coming on the August tour, please buy your ticket soon, as you need to place your lunch order by July 26th.